wooferzfg/wwrando/README.md

 NO RANDOMIZATION!

 This is an ISO patcher for The Legend of Zelda: The Wind Waker based on [wwrando](https://github.com/LagoLunatic/wwrando).
-Given the specific use of this program, I used brainfubar's fork of WWRando as a reference since he was going for a similar yet different end result.
+Given the specific use of this program, I used brainfubar's fork of wwrando as a reference since he was going for a similar yet different end result.

 The goal is to add features found in wwrando to an otherwise vanilla ISO.